scikit-hep/awkward/docs-sphinx/reference/ak.types.RegularType.rst

 ak.types.RegularType
 --------------------

-The type of a :doc:`ak.layout.RegularArray`.
+The type of a :class:`ak.layout.RegularArray`.

 In addition to the properties and methods described in :doc:`ak.types.Type`, a RegularType has the following.